The Sales Process: Best Communication Practices for Every Stage

 Jamieson’s short introduction elicits an immediate emotional reaction (pride at the suggestion they’re in charge), creates a positive first impression, and builds an association between his name and positive feelings — a trifecta of key wins for any prospecting effort.

-If you were able to make it past the gatekeeper, you’re now ready to take the info and approach the decision maker: the owner, manager, department head, etc. Robert Terson, author of Selling Fearlessly, believes you should highlight the strength and confidence of your communication.
+If you were able to make it past the gatekeeper, you’re now ready to take the info and approach the decision maker: the owner, manager, department head, etc. Robert Terson, the author of Selling Fearlessly, believes you should highlight the strength and confidence of your communication.
 Terson is a seasoned salesman, and in the chapter entitled “The Approach,” the author lays out how a sense of strength, expectation, and appealing to a person’s sense of fair play and curiosity can help you get further down the sales funnel.
 Here’s Terson’s “Joe Smith” example:

 “Mr. Jones, my name is Joe Smith, and my company is XYZ Marketing.
 We do business with, oh, two to three thousand insurance agencies around the country and practically to a business they’ve told us we’ve increased their profits tremendously … Let me ask you this: If at the end of 10, 12 minutes, I was showing you something you didn’t agree with, I’m sure you wouldn’t hesitate to ask me to stop—true?”